fleschutz/PowerShell/Docs/convert-csv2txt.md

 ## convert-csv2txt.ps1 - Converts a .CSV file into a text file

-This script converts a .CSV file into a text file.
+This PowerShell script converts a .CSV file into a text file.

 ## Parameters
 ```powershell